32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 Cost: Free

-Once a year, when there’s a particularly good matchup, we project the game on a massive screen, provide pizza, beer, and healthy snacks.
-We even hold a spirit contest during the day where we encourage employees to represent their favorite teams (of any sport).
-Winner gets bragging rights and a gift card.
+Once a year, when there’s a particularly good matchup, SnackNation projects the game on a massive screen, providing pizza, beer, and healthy snacks.
+They even hold a spirit contest during the day where they encourage employees to represent their favorite teams (of any sport).
+The winner gets bragging rights and a gift card.

 Cost: around $35